 The mechanically inclined will find plenty of opportunity for income with a home-based appliance repair business.
 You'll be resuscitating stoves, dryers, microwaves, fridges, washing machines and just about anything else that keeps a household humming.

 Nothing beats the good old-fashioned hands-on experience you’ll gain from an apprenticeship or vocational training, but additional certification is also available through organizations such as the International Society of Certified Electronics Technicians (ISCET) and the Professional Service Association (PSA).
 Both give well-regarded tests in diagnostics for electronics.

 - Transportation: You'll likely need a van or truck to transport tools and equipment, but the trunk of your car and an ample backseat can get you started.

 - Startup tools: You'll need to buy tools and dollies if you don’t already have them.
 You can often purchase the basics, like fuses, belts, and thermostats for a few hundred dollars.

 - Marketing and advertising: It's a good idea to have a website, magnetic door signs for your vehicle, business cards, and print and online advertising to promote your business.
 It also helps to develop strong networking skills to develop relationships with clients, appliance vendors and warranty companies.

-- Business license: Check with your local chamber of commerce or state office to find out if this is required where you live.
+- Business license: Check with your local chamber of commerce or state office to find out about business licenses where you live.

 Advantages of an Appliance Repair Business

 This is a welcoming field for determined independents.
 Household gadgetry and automation are always expanding, ensuring a future revenue stream for folks who are able to repair them.
 If you’re a tinkerer by avocation, fine-tuning your skills can result in a respectable income, particularly if you’re willing to do a little research.
 Read manuals for tips of the trade and to bring yourself up to speed on all the newest models.